JorgeO620/Boggle/sprint4.md

 **Frontend**

-In sprint 4, we changed We changed the UI and design of the login screen and put our project name on the right.
-The home screen where you log in and move on is not much different from print 3.
-However, the number of menus created in sprint 3 was reduced to three, and when each menu was clicked, it was moved to the corresponding screen.
+In sprint 4, we changed the UI and design of the login screen and put our project name on the right.
+We also made changes to the home screen to where it displays recruiter information and a litttle summary about them.
+We also implemented a box to display current events and new.
+We also created an about us page where it displays a little bit of background of our company and added an address,phone number , and company email.
+We made changes to the "my profile" page where it is able to display a users profile information.
+We also impleneted a "connect" tab where users are able to connect with recruiters and be able to send them messages.
-In addition, information on the website and information such as e-mails and phone numbers that can be contacted were added to the website.
-User can also click on the "Contact" menu to send messages to people user can contact.
-Finally, User can view the user's profile by clicking the profile that exists in the upper right corner, and user can also log out by clicking the Logout button.

 **Fronted Cypress Test**

 - login: Input ID and password on the loginpage and press the login button
-- register:
+- register:  be able to register a new user.
 - signout: Click the profile icon and signout button

 **Frontend Unit Test**